Conflict of Interest? Fertility Patients Beware

 From Praiseworthy Grassroots to BigPharma Bedfellows

-Now there’s reason to wonder about troubling conflicts of interest with RESOLVE, a non-profit organization that bills itself as The National Infertility Association here in the United States.
+Now there’s reason to wonder about troubling a conflict of interest with RESOLVE, a non-profit organization that bills itself as The National Infertility Association here in the United States.

 For weeks RESOLVE has called on its volunteer community — particularly bloggers and social media participants – entreating them this week to lead a charge to #StartAsking for more awareness and access to treatment as part of its designated National Infertility Awareness Week (NIAW) campaign.
 What troubled me though was the cast of characters that RESOLVE was “partnering” with in this endeavor.

 Originally a grassroots, patient-led group RESOLVE was formed 40 years ago to offer peer-to-peer support.
 Many of the 400 volunteers RESOLVE listed on its 2014 tax filing continue to work at the local level.
 These volunteers remain committed to helping individuals cope with the body blow that an infertility diagnosis delivers.
 Their grassroots work is praiseworthy.
 Go volunteers!